 Most of the databases below can be accessed for free using the number on the back of your library card.
 For help accessing or using the databases below, visit the library and get some free training.
+If circumstances dictate you can’t be in the library in person, we can still help you.
+Please call or email the library for assistance.

-NEW!
 All library members now have access to e-books and audio books through our subscription with the Ontario Library Service to Overdrive or Libby – on-line downloadable apps with thousands of titles.

 Drop-in sessions on Overdrive basics are taking place at the library.
 If you’d like some training on how to use ebooks, visit the library on Mondays or Wednesdays between 6-7 p.m. and get some tech help.